Director of Global Health and Disability - Global Health, Nesta Challenges

 Daniel is also exploring new prizes in Essential Surgery and non-pharmaceutical treatments of chronic pain.

-Prior to Nesta, Daniel worked for the World Health Organization in Ethiopia on a local pharmaceutical production project.
+Before coming to Nesta, Daniel worked for the World Health Organization in Ethiopia on a local pharmaceutical production project.
 Previous to that he was at Médecins Sans Frontières (MSF) for more than 16 years.
 At MSF he had multiple assignments in the Access to Medicines Campaign which focuses on stimulating and steering innovation and access to medicines, diagnostics and vaccines.

 From 2012-2015 Daniel was General Director of MSF Southern Africa, based in Johannesburg, South Africa.
 Daniel is currently a Trustee for QUAMED, a French NGO that supports humanitarian organisations and national procurement institutions to improving the quality of medicines.